imbo/imbo/docs/usage/configuration.rst

 Database configuration
 ----------------------

-The database driver you decide to use is responsible for storing metadata and basic image information, like width and height for example.
+The database driver you decide to use is responsible for storing metadata and basic image information, like width and height for example, along with the generated short URLs.
 Imbo ships with some different implementations that you can use.
 Remember that you will not be able to switch the driver whenever you want and expect all data to be automatically transferred.
 Choosing a database driver should be a long term commitment unless you have migration scripts available.

 In the default configuration file the :ref:`default-database-driver` storage driver is used, and it is returned via a Closure.
 You can choose to override this in your ``config.php`` file by specifying a closure that returns a different value, or you can specify an implementation of the ``Imbo\Database\DatabaseInterface`` interface directly.
 Which database driver to use is specified in the ``database`` key in the configuration array: